lowrycode/ski-arise-project/project_planning.md

 - Include a "Browse All" button near the top of the "popular-packages" section on the homepage which links to the top of the "All Packages" page
 - Ensure that the "All Packages" navigation item links to the top of the "All Packages" page

+### User Story 2 (MUST HAVE)
-**User Story 2:** As a first-time customer, I want to find information about the company so that I can be sure that they are trustworthy and have a proven track record of delivering quality holidays
+As a first-time customer, I want to find information about the company so that I can be sure that they are trustworthy and have a proven track record of delivering quality holidays

 **Acceptance criteria**
 - The home page includes information about the company including details about their wealth of experience and contacts within the industry alongside a photo of the team and any awards they have achieved